|

 ones they all must achieve.

-CLEAR AND COMPLETE SET OF TASK-COMPLETION DIRECTIONS OR INSTRUCTIONSTeachers need to state directions or instructions that
+CLEAR AND COMPLETE SET OF TASK-COMPLETION DIRECTIONS OR INSTRUCTIONS

 describe in clear, precise terms exactly what students are to do, in what order,